 Pursuant to the General Examination Regulations (ÜPO §10 (1)), in-between grades can be given by adding 0.3 to or subtracting 0.3 from the regular, i.e. whole-number, grades 1 to 5 (excluded are grades such as “0,7”, “4,3”, “4,7”, and “5,3”).
-Other grades cannot be entered into the system.
-The grades also apply in Diplom, Magister and State Examination (teacher training) courses.
-Also possible entries such as M (passed with a grade of at least ‘sufficient’/4.0), Q (doctor’s note), R (permitted withdrawal), S (cancellation), E (replacement), A (annulment), G/GL/GA (deletion of grade) and PAQ (exam terminated / doctor’s note) cannot be entered by instructors at the department/institute.
+Other grade values cannot be entered into the system.
+Entries such as M (passed with a grade of at least ‘sufficient’/4.0), Q (doctor’s note), R (permitted withdrawal), S (cancellation), E (replacement), A (annulment), G/GL/GA (deletion of grade) and PAQ (exam terminated / doctor’s note) cannot be entered by instructors at the department/institute.

 What do I enter if students were not admitted to the exam?

+Students can also conditionally register for an exam.
+The requirements will be checked at a later date.
 If these requirements are met by the student and the automatic verification yields a positive result six days before the exam at the latest, the student is automatically registered for the exam.
 If this is not the case, the student will be automatically deregistered from the exam.
-Until the result of the “requirements verification” is available, the student is “preliminarily registered.”
-The requirements for each exam are represented in RWTHonline, and the system automatically checks whether they are met by the student.

-If the requirements have not been specified in the system, you as the examiner must verify whether the candidate has met the requirements and enter the grade comment “NZ” in the grade field if this is not the case.
-Within the grade correction deadline (mid-May, mid-November), you can overwrite erroneous NZ for exams already declared to be valid.
+If the requirements have not been specified in the system, you yourself must check whether the candidate has met the requirements and enter the grade comment “NZ” in the grade field if this is not the case.

 What do I enter if students terminate an exam due to illness?

-If a student falls ill during an exam and terminates the exam, please enter the note "PA" ( = exam terminated) in the "grade" ("Note") field.
+If a student falls ill during an exam and terminates it, please enter the note "PA" ( = exam terminated) in the "grade" ("Note") field.

 If the student does not submit a doctor's note, this entry means that the student has failed the exam (grade 5,0).
 If the students submits a vaild doctor's note to the ZPA after the exam, this entry is to be changed into "PAQ", which stands for "exam terminated with doctor's note."
 In this case, the terminated exam attempt is considered as a retroactive withdrawal from the exam due to illness.

-Further steps are determined by the Guidelines for Inability to Take an Examination due to Illness, which you can find also in the Wiki intern (de), accessible from the RWTH network.
+Further steps are determined by the Guidelines for Inability to Take an Examination due to Illness.

 What do I need to pay attention to when sending a list?